FerretDB/FerretDB/website/blog/2023-05-18-ferretdb-meteor-mongodb-alternative.md

 FerretDB has made significant strides in ensuring compatibility with Meteor.js apps, and the development team continues to work on enhancing this compatibility further.
 As of the latest release, FerretDB demonstrates compatibility with many common MongoDB use cases encountered in Meteor.js applications.

-The current level of compatibility enables Meteor.js developers to seamlessly transition their applications from MongoDB to FerretDB with minimal friction.
 The current level of compatibility enables Meteor.js developers, already accustomed to MongoDB, to seamlessly transition to FerretDB with minimal friction.
 The same query language and syntax can be directly applied to FerretDB, and this compatibility also extends to MongoDB management tools like Compass, Mingo UI, Studio 3T, etc.